-One major stress reliever that you should consider is to ask your dog walker to take on a few extra responsibilities.
-Of course, any extra duties you request may require a higher pay rate so make sure to ask your dog walker upfront.
+One major stress reliever that you should consider is to ask your dog walker to provide a few extra services.
+Of course, any extra duties you request may require a higher pay rate, so make sure to ask your dog walker upfront.
 Then work together to come up with a checklist that will make your daily life easier.

-Here are eight extra pet care tasks that your dog walker may be able to take on:
+Here are eight extra pet care tasks and services that your dog walker may be able to take on:

 1. Take your dog to the vet